klootpik/Getting-and-Cleaning-Data_Assignment/CodeBook.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This zipfile also contains the raw data files, which my run.analysis.R ultimately converts in a tidy data set named 'AssignmentTidyDataset.csv'.
+This zipfile also contains the raw data files, which my run.analysis.R ultimately converts in a tidy data set named 'AssignmentTidyDataset.txt'.
 Hereby I try to describe some of the stuf that my script needs as input and is worthy noting in this codebook.
 After unzipping the zipfile and discovering a whole lot of files, I tried to figure out which raw files I actually needed.
 Then I imported these as data.tables in the script, the chosen raw files where:

 'activity_labels.txt': Links the class labels with their activity name.
 This is the content: